 Pursuant to the Fair Housing Act, landlords and sellers must also make reasonable accommodations in rules, policies, practices, or services when such accommodations are necessary to afford a person with a disability the equal opportunity to use and enjoy a dwelling.
 A housing provider should do everything it can to assist, but it is not required to make changes that would fundamentally alter the program or create an undue financial and administrative burden.
 Reasonable accommodations may be necessary at all stages of the housing process, including application, tenancy, or to prevent eviction.
 For example, a reasonable accommodation for a tenant with mobility impairment could be reserving a parking space in front of the entrance to the tenant’s unit, even though all parking is unreserved.The Act also requires housing providers to allow persons with disabilities to make reasonable modifications.
 A reasonable modification is a structural modification that is made to allow persons with disabilities the full enjoyment of the housing and related facilities.
 Examples of a reasonable modification would include allowing a person with a disability to: install a ramp into a building, lower the entry threshold of a unit, or install grab bars in a bathroom.

-Free Fair Housing Act Consultation
+Free Fair Housing Act Consultation in NYC

 In addition, the Act requires that all multifamily housing consisting of four (4) or more units with an elevator built for occupancy after March 13, 1991 be designed and constructed to be accessible, meaning that all units must comply with the following seven design and construction requirements: